Skip to content

 Leaf slice

-A leaf slice defines the filter values directly:
+A leaf slice defines the filter values for a single column dimension.
+There are two variants:

 slice: